Getting Your Home Rental Ready

 Thus, it’s always important to consider the renter’s enjoyment when deciding between repairs and renovations.

-Before you commit renting your home to new tenants, it’s imperative you run through the numbers to make sure you will be generating enough income to cover all your operating expenses (and then some).
+Before you commit renting your home to new tenants, it’s imperative you research the market to determine a balanced value for your rental property and run through the numbers to make sure you will be generating enough income to cover all your operating expenses (and then some).

 Things to consider include how much you will charge for rent, the lease structure, and other inclusions and exclusions.
 It’s also important to consider new or existing financing costs.
-Make sure to also factor maintenance and potential vacancies into your calculations.
+Make sure to also factor average rental maintenance costs and potential vacancies into your calculations.

-In some cases, you might even want to consider converting your house into a duplex or 3-unit to maximize its cash flow potential.
+In some cases, you might even want to weigh the benefits converting your house into a duplex or three-unit property to maximize its cash flow potential.
 Here is where crunching the numbers really becomes important.

 For example, converting a property from a house to a duplex could cost you between $80,000-100,000.
 Other than the actual renovation work, other costs include fees, inspections, and permits to ensure the property is converted in a legally permissible manner and is up to code.